Skip to main content

 Subject Information Sheet and Informed Consent Form (ICF)Ensures that potential study subjects are adequately informed about the investigation and provide voluntary consent.FALSEThe requirement for a Subject Information Sheet and Informed Consent Form (ICF) is waived due to the non-interventional nature of the research and the use of anonymized data.
 The study involved the review and annotation of fully anonymized dermatological images sourced from public atlases and databases, with no patient recruitment, patient contact, or interventions taking place.
 Healthcare professionals participating in the study received oral information and signed participation contracts.
 As per Spanish legislation and GDPR requirements, no patient consent is required for the use of anonymized, non-identifiable images from public sources.

-Case Report Forms (CRFs)Documents designed to record all protocol-required information to be reported to the sponsor on each trial subject.TRUEIn the present clinical investigation, the Case Report Form (CRF) was implemented through a secure web-based system designed for the standardized annotation of study images.
-Data generated through investigator annotations were systematically captured, securely stored, and are available for export in CSV file format.
-The complete dataset, containing the original investigator annotations, can be provided upon formal request to the Sponsor.
-Full traceability from source data to exported records is maintained in accordance with Good Clinical Practice (GCP) and applicable regulatory requirements.
+Case Report Forms (CRFs)Documents designed to record all protocol-required information to be reported to the sponsor on each trial subject.TRUECRF v1.0 was implemented through a secure web-based system designed for the standardised annotation of study images; its data dictionary is maintained by the sponsor and is held in the technical file.
+Data generated through investigator annotations were systematically captured (with timestamps and platform access logs providing source-data-verification traceability) and are available for export in a de-identified tabular format.
+Full traceability from source data to exported records is maintained in accordance with Good Clinical Practice (GCP) and applicable regulatory requirements; see also the CIP Data Management section.

 Monitoring PlanDescribes the strategy, methods, responsibilities, and requirements for monitoring the clinical investigation.TRUEDetailed in the CIP